oliverc1623/Automatic-Weighing-System/README.md

 Download the zip package of this github repository and run the matlab program `scale_gui3.m` in the matlab command window if you wish to run more than 2 load cells, or run `behavior_box.m` in the matlab command window in to measure the weight of an animal inside the behvaior box.

+Be sure to upload the `scale_program.ino` code to your arduino to return the weight.

+Also, if you want to know the calibration factor for a specific load cell you can also upload the program, `scale_calibration.ino`, and open the serial monitor to edit the calibration factor such that the load cell returns the correct weight of a given object.

 ### Arduino code